Rishu-GAUTAM/HTML-Assignments/README.md

 The repository is structured as follows:

 - `Assignment/`
-  - `README.md`: Assignment details and instructions.
     - `index.html`: HTML file for the assignment.
   - `style.css`: CSS file for styling the assignment.
   - `script.js`: JavaScript code for interactivity.
   - `Resources/`: Folder for storing images and other assets.
+  - - `live preview.md`Live link of the assignment:

 Feel free to explore each assignment folder for specific details and code.